hathora/builder/docs/tutorial_among_us.md

 ## hathora.yml

 To start, create a directory called `among-us-tutorial` and create a `hathora.yml` file.
-This file defines the client data model and the server functions for our application:
+This file defines the client data model and the server functions for our application.
+For more information on the hathora.yml file format, see [here](type-driven-development).

 ```yml
 # hathora.yml